robert17/iotf-rtd/docs/devices/libraries/java.rst

 The complete code can be found in the device example `HttpDeviceEventPublish <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdeviceclient/src/com/ibm/iotf/sample/client/device/HttpDeviceEventPublish.java>`__

 Based on the settings in the properties file, the publishEventOverHTTP() method either publishes the event in Quickstart or in Registered flow.
-When the Organization ID mentioned in the properties file is quickstart, publishEventOverHTTP() method publishes the event to Internet of Things Foundation quickstart service and publishes the event in plain HTTP format.
+When the Organization ID mentioned in the properties file is quickstart, publishEventOverHTTP() method publishes the event to the IoT Platform quickstart service and publishes the event in plain HTTP format.
 But when valid registered organization is mentioned in the properties file, this method always publishes the event in HTTPS (HTTP over SSL), so all the communication is secured.

 The event in HTTP(s) is published at most once QoS, so the device needs to implement the retry logic when there is an error.